-When you think of therapy you might picture a person on a couch talking about their troubles, or a circle full of chairs where people share there stories one by one.
+When you think of therapy you might picture a person on a couch talking about their troubles, or a circle full of chairs where people share their stories one by one.
 While those can be accurate depictions, there are actually many different forms of therapy.
 One that is particularly powerful for people with substance use disorder and underlying mental health conditions is art therapy.

 Understanding art therapy and knowing its benefits can help you recover.
 Finding a treatment center that offers art therapy and understands the benefits of this approach can give you a novel way of coping with and processing your traumas and mental health conditions.
 Ultimately, that helps you set a foundation for living a healthy and sober life in recovery.